timpriwe/cat-names/README.md

 To use the app go to: http://localhost:3000

 You can specify the number of displayed cat names if you go to http://localhost:3000/count/5 while 5 is the number of displayed cat names.

+At the moment it is possible to choose between 1-20 cat names.